 After you have picked a craft to complete, get each supply out of the bag and put them separate ziplocs.
 Then hide them throughout your space.
 Before getting started, give your kiddo a list of the supplies to find.
 If there is more than once child participating, maybe you can offer a prize for the first one to find all of the items.

 6-Add an Obstacle Course Element

 Just like idea #2, you will place the supplies in a different area of the room, separate from the working area.
 But this time, make an obstacle course that will be traversed each time your child goes from craft table to supply table.
 Don’t buy anything special for this obstacle course, just look around to see what you already have on hand.
 Pillows, balls, hula hoops, jump ropes, cups, or whatever you can find.
+Sensory seekers particularly enjoy activities the involve jumping, climbing, or swinging.
 Make opportunities for crawling under, jumping over, going around, jumping on one foot, balancing on a rope, etc. If you are working outside, you can just use sidewalk chalk to form a maze to go through.
 Have fun with it.

 7-Use a Timer

 Using a timer is particularly helpful when doing crafts with kiddos who have a limited attention span.
 Make an agreement with your child that you will craft together until the timer goes off an then take a break.
 Each time the timer is set, increase the time by a little bit.
 For example, if you know that your child’s attention span for seated activities is extremely limited, only require 30 seconds at the first sitting.
 Set the timer again for the break time.
 As the activity time increases, the break time decreases.
 This is a great way to work on attending skills while doing something fun and functional.
 They will be so proud of what they can accomplish when the craft is finished.